raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 ![program](assets/script_7.png)

 11. Test your program again.
 When you are moving the sprite around and press button A, it should draw a brown line.
 When you release the button then it should stop drawing.
 If the micro:bit is not tilted, then no lines should be drawn.

+12. Spend a little time practicing drawing lines on the screen, using your micro:bit.

 **THE BELOW CODE IS FOR SCRATCHBLOCKS.GITHUB.IO AND NOT PART OF THE RESOURCE**
 ```